 About HPV

-HPV infections are very common.
-Nearly everyone will get HPV at some point in their lives.
+Human papillomavirus (HPV) is a common virus that can cause certain cancers later in life.
+HPV infections are so common that nearly everyone will get HPV at some point in their life.

 HPV infections can cause cancers of the: